hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

                 return_by_dataframe=True,
             )

-        The returned value is dictionary containing the ops result.
+        The returned value is a dictionary containing the ops result.

         Next, visualization functions for OPS demonstrate the aggregated ops result by default.
-        For example, the average topk performance and its confidence intervals is shown for topk visualization.
+        For example, the average top-k performance and its confidence intervals are shown for the top-k visualization.

         .. code-block:: python